-If you want to learn how to make crema this article will be a good place to start and foundation for any aspiring would be home barista.
-A good crema is the holy grail of any espresso coffee giving your shot of espresso that craved for ‘Guinness effect’.
-Let’s be honest, without that creamy tawny colored liquid on top of your espresso your left with nothing more than a black coffee in a small cup and definitely nothing worthy enough to be called an espresso, right?
+If you want to learn how to make crema, this article is an excellent place to start and a solid foundation for any aspiring home barista.
+A good crema is the holy grail of any espresso coffee, giving your shot of espresso that craved for the ‘Guinness effect.’
+Without that creamy tawny-colored liquid on top of your espresso, you’re left with nothing more than a black coffee in a small cup and definitely nothing worthy enough to be called an espresso, right?

 What is Espresso Crema?

 Before we get ahead of ourselves, what exactly is a crema?
 If you don’t have an idea by now, then honestly, you won’t even know what you are looking for when trying to make a good crema.